Wennappuwa

 Wennappuwa is a town in Puttalam District, North Western Province, Sri Lanka.
 It is 18 km north of Negombo.

 The village of Wennappuwa is mentioned in the Culavamsa as a small farming hamlet.

-History

-A church made of wattle and daub, consecrated to St. Joseph, was put up in Gangoda in 1850.
-Very Rev. Fr.
-Contentious Chounavel (OMI) a French Missionary and the founder of the church arrived at Wennappuwa between 1861 and 1863 A.D.
-300 families lived there at the time.
-His intention was to gather those families whose faith was strong and visible, under one roof.
-The roads were coming up and he realized that a new church should be built by the main road in order to accommodate the growth.

-The brother of Utuwankande Sura Saradiel of Mawanella lived with his family at Haldanduwana and learnt sculpture under Rev. Fr.
-Chounavel, the Parish Priest of Haldanduwana and a master of sculpture.
-The historical statue of St. Joseph on the front facade of the St. Joseph's Church Wennappuwa was sculpted by him.

-The church (1880 AD), which is a symbol of unity and co-existence, stands by the Negombo-Chilaw main road.
+Religious composition in Wennappuwa DS Division according to 2012 census data is as follows Roman Catholics 53,426-78.44%, Buddhists 12,278-18.03%, Other Christians 1,492-2.19%, Hindus 789-1.16%, Muslims 111-0.16%, Others 15-0.02%.

 Education

 Wennapuwa is home to the Joseph Vaz College and the Holy Family Girls' School. and a few schools.

 Economy

 Wennappuwa town has more than 500 businesses.
-The Wennappuwa Business association is the largest business association there.
-It represents almost all businesses.
 Recently they developed the nearby lake.
-Wennappuwa became known as Little Italy because of the number of people who migrated to Italy and earn Euros.
+Wennappuwa became known as Little Italy because of the number of people who migrated to Italy and earned Euros.
 All the state banks and many private banks operate there.